shristi879/Project3/README.md

 # Project3 Housing  prices in Perth
-            Analysisng the factors determining the prices
+            Analysisng the different factors determining the houseing price

 Presented By :